rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-29-rancher-desktop-2-alpha-2.md

 and the [installation post](/blog/installing-rancher-desktop-2) still covers getting it running, GUI or backend-only.

-[^webhook]: In Kubernetes terms it's a mutating admission webhook, which rewrites values on their way in.
-The webhook that turned down zero CPUs is a separate, validating one, and only answers yes or no.
+[^webhook]: In Kubernetes terms it's a mutating admission webhook, which rewrites values on their way in, as opposed to a validating one that only answers yes or no.

 ---